microsoftgraph/microsoft-graph-docs/api-reference/beta/api/channel-get-messagereply.md

-# Get a reply to a channel message
+---title: "Get a reply to a channel message"description: "Get a single reply to a message in a channel of a team."---# Get a reply to a channel message

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.